mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 python mozharness-central/scripts/merge_day/gecko_migration.py -c merge_day/bump_esr.py \
   --commit-changes --push
 ```
+:warning: It's not unlikely for the push to take between 10-20 minutes to complete.

 :warning: If an **auth** issue comes up during this phase, most likely you need to switch from `https` to `ssh`, something like `default-push = ssh://${repo}`.
 1. Verify new changesets popped on https://hg.mozilla.org/releases/mozilla-esr`$ESR_VERSION`/pushloghtml